Washington County commissioners approve resolutions to address key projects - NewsBreak

 Sullivan County still pondering funding for meat processing plant

-Mike Southerland, president of the Appalachian Producers Cooperative, said Tuesday that a request for funding to help build a meat processing plant in Jonesborough is in Sullivan County’s hands as other counties approve funding.
-“It’s kind of in their hands on if they want to invite us back and...
+Mike Southerland, president of Appalachian Producers Cooperative, said Tuesday that a request for funding to help build a meat processing plant near Jonesborough is in Sullivan County’s hands as other counties approve funding.
+“It’s kind of in their hands on if they want to invite us back and what...

 wcyb.com